ircam-ismm/webaudio-tutorials/scheduling/granular-synthesis.md

 The code is finally quite simple as we just create an audio buffer source node, pipe it into gain with a simple envelop automation, which is itself connected to the output node of the synth.
 At the end of the render method, we just update the position of the next grain so that the source file is played back at a portion of its normal speed.

-When you reload the page you should now ear you GranularSynth in action!
+When you reload the page you should now hear your GranularSynth in action!

 ## Adding controls